keiji-imai/blog/content/projects/fwm/index.md

 In previous years, we mounted the front wing using its vertical panels.
 But this requires the vertical panels to be structural.
 To save weight, we used light panels and added mounting holes to the front wing's aluminum ribs.

 I also chose to use box tube and 3D printed inserts.
 In previous years, we machined dovetails that allowed the front wing to be taken on and off the car more easily.
 Dovetails are challenging to machine and only makes assembly marginally easier.
 Using box tube and 3D printed inserts with captured nuts still allows the front wing to be assembled without a wrench, but simplifies manufacturing significantly.
-Perhaps most importantly, the dovetail design would get caught on the nosecone as you tried to remove the front wing, making assembly extremely difficult.
+Perhaps most importantly, the dovetail design would get caught on the nosecone as you tried to remove the front wing, making assembly difficult.

 I didn't want to have to set the car's ride height before welding the tubes on the car, so I included additional holes in the box tubes so the front wing can be moved up or down after the tubes are welded.

 Thin aluminum plates are very strong for in-plane forces, but they bend easily when out-of-plane forces or moments are applied.
 When the car is turning at high velocity, most of the drag is on the outer side of the wing, creating a z-axis moment in addition to the centripetal forces on the front wing.
+This puts a bending load on the thin plates.

-Increasing the plate's thickness or changing its material adds a lot of weight, so instead I added tensioned steel wire to eliminate out-of-plane forces on the aluminum plates.
+Increasing the plate's thickness or changing its material adds a lot of weight, so instead I added tensioned steel wire to prevent the plates from bending.

 ![CAD](images/fwm_cad.png)